 “Tammy!”
 I worried, as I caught her from falling to the ground.

 She felt hot in my arms and her hair no longer had its usual shining glow.
 It pained me to watch her suffer like this.

 “I’m okay…” she said regaining some strength and trying to get back up.

-“No,” I held her close to keep from moving, “I’ll take you to your room.”
+“No,” I held her close to keep her from moving, “I’ll take you to your room.”

-I swooped her up gently in my arms and carried her back to her room.
-Kiko saw me carrying her along the way and asked if she was okay.
-I told her I was taking her to her room and she went ahead of us to get her bed ready.
+I swooped her up gently in my arms and carried her to her room.
+Kiko saw me carrying her so she went ahead of us to get her bed ready.
 I set her down gingerly on her bed.
 She looked frail, her face was sullen and her eyes held a distant, unfocused glaze.
 Kiko put the back of her hand to her forehead.

 “She’s heating up,” she muttered.